B3TA-BLOCKER/Bash-Playbook/README.md

 2 **Explore Bash Scripts:**

-   Browse through the repository to find various Bash scripts created by different users.
-Each script may be accompanied by a README file explaining its purpose and usage.
+   * Browse through the repository to find various Bash scripts
+   * Each script may be accompanied by a README file explaining its purpose and usage.

 3 **Contribute Your Own Bash Script:**